-In Year 8 the students are asked to choose the subjects they would like to pursue at IGCSE.
-The guidelines to help students make their choices:
+In Year 8, the students are asked to choose the subjects they would like to pursue at IGCSE.

 In addition to English, Chinese, Mathematics and Global Perspectives which must be taken by all pupils, students are asked to choose 6 optional subjects.